-The bill, H.B.
-No. 477, amends the Health and Safety Code to mandate the inclusion of a child's biological sex on their birth certificate, specifying that it must be recorded as either male or female.
-New provisions require that individuals responsible for filing birth certificates ensure that the biological sex, determined by sex organs or chromosomes, is accurately reported to the local registrar.
-Additionally, it allows for exceptions in cases where a child's biological sex is not determinable at birth due to atypical or ambiguous characteristics, permitting amendments to the birth certificate once the child's sex is determined.
+The bill amends the Health and Safety Code to require the inclusion of a child's biological sex on their birth certificate, specifying that it must be recorded as either male or female.
+It introduces new provisions that mandate individuals responsible for filing birth certificates to ensure that the biological sex, determined by sex organs or chromosomes, is accurately listed.
+Additionally, it allows for exceptions in cases where a child's biological sex is not determinable at birth due to atypical or ambiguous sex characteristics, in which case the birth certificate can be amended once the child's sex is determined.

 Statutes affected: